 Ecological resort Maya Luna joined a program which stimulates its members, all of them small business owners, to only buy with each other.
 As much as we can, we work with local providers.
 We buy the daily caught of local fisherman.
 Some of the menu ingredients, for example bananas, papaya and coriander, grow in our garden.

 Maya Luna respects reproduction time of lobster as well as conch.
 We don’t buy lobster or conch from fisherman nor sell it in our restaurant during it’s respectively reproduction time.
 We separate non-organic and organic waste.
 Behind the restaurant we run a compost of all organic waste.
 Together with our staff we try to use as little plastic as possible.

-All decorations in the rooms and the restaurant all have been hand made by small local workshops in Quintana Roo and the Yucatan Peninsula.
-The furniture in the rooms & restaurant (beds, desks, chairs, tables etc.) was hand made by local carpenters.The wood comes from the local community of Noh bec; a small village some 80 km from Mahahual.
-Trees are grown in a sustainable way.
-Buying the wood with them to make our furniture, we supported several families with it.
-If usable, we uses also wood that washes ashore to turn it into for garden furniture (banks and tables).
+All decorations in the rooms and the restaurant have been hand made by small local workshops in Quintana Roo and the Yucatan Peninsula.
+Local carpenters made the furniture in the rooms & restaurant (beds, desks, chairs, tables etc.).The wood comes from the local community of Noh bec; a small village some 80 km from Mahahual.
+They grow trees in a sustainable way.
+As a result we supported several families in Noh Bec.
+If usable, we use also wood that washes ashore to make garden furniture out of it (banks and tables).

 Maya Luna garden

-Our complete staff is local.
-People working for ecological resort Maya Luna come from the surrounding villages like Limones, Bacalar and even from Chetumal.
+Our staff is local.
+People working for ecological resort Maya Luna come from the surrounding villages like Limones, Bacalar, Divorciados and even from Chetumal.
 Maya Luna provides free accommodation and food to all staff.
 For members of our staff who did not finish high school, we offer the possibility to join a special educational program for adults.
 Maya Luna received a special diploma for joining this program.
 We also offer the staff monetary loans if they need it and don’t charge them interest.
 During working hours and outside working hours we are practicing with our staff some Basic English.
 We work with local tour guides.